 - And listen to local advice

 Yes, a travel insurance is obligatory.
-We strongly advise that you also take out a cancellation policy.
+We strongly advise that your clients also take out a cancellation policy.

-When you travel responsibly/sustainably you make sure that your holiday doesn’t harm the country you visit, its people and their cultures, but benefit or even create opportunities.
+When your clients travel responsibly/sustainably they make sure that their holiday doesn’t harm the country they visit, its people and their cultures, but benefit or even create opportunities.
 Nature and cultural heritage is too precious to not be safeguarded.
 Our future generations should also be able to enjoy it.